mohammedsouleymane/logseq/pages/msr.md

 		- Plan sample size for adequate power.
 		- Avoid using power analysis post hoc to justify results.
 		-
+		- Neyman and Pearson
+			- not good for science
+			- good for finding false positives(covids test, quality control)
 	- ### **Writing ("Now You Know" Solutions)** collapsed:: true
 		- Here’s a detailed solution for the **"Now You Know" sections** from the **Writing Guide ("Methods of Scientific Research")**: